9. Medical Consultants/Specialists in France

-Below the threshold, then reimbursement by the social security system is at the rate of 80% for hospital treatment, leaving 20% to be picked up by your voluntary health insurer, or directly by you if you do not have such a policy.
-Outside of hospital treatment the rate of reimbursement is 70%.
+Below the threshold, reimbursement by the social security system is at the rate of 80% for hospital treatment, leaving 20% to be picked up by your voluntary health insurer, or directly by you if you do not have such a policy.
+Other than outside of hospital treatment, the rate of reimbursement is 70%.

-The charge is applied for any single medical treatment or for multiple medical acts during the same consultation, where the total charge is more than €120.
+The charge is applied for any single medical treatment or for multiple medical interventions during the same consultation, where the total charge is more than €120.

 If you are hospitalised, then the charge is applied only once for any single admission.

-As might be expected in France, things are never entirely clear cut, as there are a number of important exonerations from this charge for certain types of treatment and for certain groups of persons, whose costs will be reimbursed at the rate of 100%.
+As might be expected in France, things are never entirely clear cut, and there are a number of important exonerations from this charge for certain types of treatment and for certain groups of people, whose costs will be reimbursed at the rate of 100%.

 Those exonerations by treatment are: